Amirft79/Amirft79/README.md

 - 👋 Hi, I’m @Amirft79
-- 👀 I’m interested in android development with java and kotlin
+- 👀 I’m interested in android development with java and kotlin also backend development with java
-- 🌱 I’m currently learning java se
+- 🌱 I’m currently learning golang

 <!---